UWB-Adv-Data-Vis/Twitter-shiny/README.md

-# Twitter-shiny
+# A simple data dashboard of IMDB movie ranking

-Author: Caleb Trujillo
+Lesson author: Caleb Trujillo

 ## Learning Objectives
-By the end of this assignment you will have practiced:
+By the end of this assignment, you will have practiced:
 * Scripted programming to process and filter data, develop workflows, perform statistical analysis, and build a data dashboard
 * Applying data analytics principles and methods to work with and visualize authentic data.
 * Using industry-standard approaches for project management and code development